Brittdrog/Drogemoller_lab_website/content/authors/msarvis/_index.md

 # Organizations/Affiliations (add your name and web address, if you have one)
 organizations:
-- name: Mackenzie Sarvis
+- name: Mackenzie Wilke

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: MacKenzie Sarvis is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.
+bio: MacKenzie Wilke is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.

 #Add info about your interests in bullet form (this can also be non-academic)
 interests: